 Your churn rate is the percentage of “at-risk” members that you can prevent from leaving the program, and possibly your brand.

 It is vital to know these types of loyalty metrics because they directly affect your company’s overall revenue.
 If you are experiencing a high churn rate, it is likely due to:

 - Lack of churn strategy – Using demographic and behavioral variables to develop a churn model that understands and calculates the correlation and trends that lead to churn can help you re-engage customers before they are predicted to churn.

-Once you have developed your model and segmented members based on predictive analytics, design a customized communication strategy for segmented members.
+Once you have developed your model and segmented members based on predictive customer loyalty analytics, design a customized communication strategy for segmented members.

 Solution: Consider including different personalized offers to incentivize participation and remind members who are not participating what they are missing out on by not participating.

 These can be campaigns around the advantages and benefits of being a member of your loyalty program.
 Remember that acquiring a new customer can cost 5 times more than retaining an existing customer, so make sure your retention strategies are optimized based on predictive rather than reactive consumer behavior.